alexboia/LVD-FluentUi-Component-Scaffolding/README.md

 2. To avoid having `npm pack` rename the `.gitignore` file in the template directory to `.npmignore`, the file is included using the `.ignore` name and renamed when when creating the final component package directory.

 ## Changelog

+### Version 0.0.5

+- Default directory name is now `package_builder_logs`;
+- Changed logging directory location: logs are now saved globally in `[USER_HOME]/lvd-fluentui-component-scaffolding/[LOG_DIRECTORY_NAME]` where:
+	- `[USER_HOME]` depends on the os;
+	- `[LOG_DIRECTORY_NAME]` defaults as mentioned above, but may be overridden using the `--log-directory` flag.
+- Changed package structure to include a workspace directory used for the component package itself, to avoid issues when a git clone needs to be performed but, at the same time, the `--from-manifest` flag is used.
+- Added possibility to create additional directories alongside the package workspace, using the `--additional-dirs` flag.

 ### Version 0.0.4